karawin/Ka-Radio32/Interface.md

 sys.led("x")	: Change the led indication:
-				  1 = Led is in Play mode (lighted when a station is playing), 0 = Led is in Blink mode (default) sys.led			: Display the led indication status sys.tzo("xx")	: Set the timezone offset of your country. sys.tzo			: Display the timezone offset sys.date		: Send a ntp request and Display the current locale time : Format ISO-8601 local time   https://www.w3.org/TR/NOTE-datetime
+				  1 = Led is in Play mode (lighted when a station is playing), 0 = Led is in Blink mode (default) sys.led			: Display the led indication status sys.tzo("h:m")	: Set the timezone offset of your country. sys.tzo			: Display the timezone offset sys.date		: Send a ntp request and Display the current locale time : Format ISO-8601 local time   https://www.w3.org/TR/NOTE-datetime